Sonia Sotomayor: Second Amendment rights

 Sotomayor was part of the three-judge Second Circuit panel that affirmed the district court's ruling in Maloney v.
 Cuomo (2009).
-Maloney was arrested for possession of nunchucks, which are illegal in New York; Maloney argued that this law violated his Second Amendment right to bear arms.
-The Second Circuit's per curiam opinion noted that the Supreme Court has not, so far, ever held that the Second Amendment is binding against state governments.
+Maloney was arrested for possession of nunchucks, which at the time were illegal in New York; Maloney argued that this law violated his Second Amendment right to bear arms.
+The Second Circuit's per curiam opinion noted that the Supreme Court had not ever held that the Second Amendment is binding against state governments.
 On the contrary, in Presser v.
 Illinois (1886), the Supreme Court held that the Second Amendment "is a limitation only upon the power of Congress and the national government, and not upon that of the state".
-With respect to the Presser v.
-Illinois precedent, the panel stated that only the Supreme Court has "the prerogative of overruling its own decisions," and the recent Supreme Court case of District of Columbia v.
+With respect to Presser v.
+Illinois, the panel said that only the Supreme Court has "the prerogative of overruling its own decisions", and the recent Supreme Court case District of Columbia v.
 Heller (which struck down the District's gun ban as unconstitutional) did "not invalidate this longstanding principle".
 The panel upheld the lower court's decision dismissing Maloney's challenge to New York's law against possession of nunchucks.
 On June 2, 2009, a Seventh Circuit panel, including the prominent and heavily cited judges Richard Posner and Frank Easterbrook, unanimously agreed with Maloney v.
 Cuomo, citing the case in their decision turning back a challenge to Chicago's gun laws and noting the Supreme Court precedents remain in force until altered by the Supreme Court itself.

 Fourth Amendment rights

 In N.G. & S.G. ex rel.
 S.C. v.
 Connecticut (2004), Sotomayor dissented from her colleagues' decision to uphold a series of strip searches of "troubled adolescent girls" in juvenile detention centers.
-While Sotomayor agreed that some of the strip searches at issue in the case were lawful, she would have held that due to "the severely intrusive nature of strip searches", they should not be allowed "in the absence of individualized suspicion, of adolescents who have never been charged with a crime".
-She argued that an "individualized suspicion" rule was more consistent with Second Circuit precedent than the majority's rule.
+While she agreed that some of the searches at issue in the case were lawful, she would have held that due to "the severely intrusive nature of strip searches", they should not be allowed "in the absence of individualized suspicion, of adolescents who have never been charged with a crime".
+She argued that an "individualized suspicion" rule was more consistent with Second Circuit precedent than the majority's ruling.

 In Leventhal v.
 Knapek (2001), Sotomayor rejected a Fourth Amendment challenge by a U.S. Department of Transportation employee whose employer searched his office computer.
-She held that, "Even though [the employee] had some expectation of privacy in the contents of his office computer, the investigatory searches by the DOT did not violate his Fourth Amendment rights" because here "there were reasonable grounds to believe" that the search would reveal evidence of "work-related misconduct".
+She wrote, "Even though [the employee] had some expectation of privacy in the contents of his office computer, the investigatory searches by the DOT did not violate his Fourth Amendment rights" because "there were reasonable grounds to believe" that the search would reveal evidence of "work-related misconduct".